 The brake mechanism is self-adjusting, therefore, periodic adjustment is not required.
-However, the brake mechanism can be checked by depressing brake control lever.
-Brake should apply fully when lever is 13 mm ($\frac{1}{2}$ ") approx. from handlebar grip.
-If it does not, do not tamper with the brake, contact your servicing dealer.
-Check the stop light to see if it functions.
-If necessary, readjust switch position.
+However, check operation of brake mechanism by depressing brake control lever.
+Brake should apply fully when lever is 13 mm (1⁄2 in.) approx. from handlebar grip.
+If not, do not tamper with the brake, contact your servicing dealer.

-WARNING: Brake pucks less than 5 mm ($\frac{3}{16}$ ") must be replaced.
-Replacement must be performed by an authorized dealer.
-Always check the stop light to see if it functions.
+WARNING: Brake pad or pucks less than 4.5 mm ( $\frac{3}{16}$ in.) must be replaced.
+Replacement must be performed by an authorized Ski-Doo dealer.